Medicines & medical devices

 The TGA has considered the changes in the USA and the UK and recommends that there should be no change to recommended paracetamol dosing regimens in Australia

 - Adverse events: Australian statistics on medicines

-The Office of Product Review of the Therapeutic Goods Administration, prepares reports for incorporation into the Department of Health publication Australian Statistics on Medicines
+The Post-market Surveillance Branch of the Therapeutic Goods Administration, prepares reports for incorporation into the Department of Health publication Australian Statistics on Medicines

 - Australian Public Assessment Reports for prescription medicines (AusPARs)

 An AusPAR provides information about the evaluation of a prescription medicine and the considerations that led the TGA to approve or not approve an application